Train stuck on tracks disrupts service to Atlanta airport

-ATLANTA — A commuter train stuck on the tracks has disrupted service to and from Atlanta’s airport, the world’s busiest.
+ATLANTA — An Atlanta commuter train stuck on the tracks has disrupted service to and from the world’s busiest airport.

 The Metropolitan Atlanta Rapid Transit Authority tweeted around 9 p.m.
 Tuesday that the situation left regular trains unable to reach the station at Hartsfield-Jackson Atlanta International Airport.